 An alternative for another look

-While the traditional Boston matrix is a powerful and popular tool, it has been criticized for implying that every company will identify products in each quadrant, and that there is or should be steady movement of products among the quadrants as they progress in their life cycles.
+While a great tool, the BCG matrix isn't for everyone.
+Some businesses find they don't have products in each quadrant, nor do they have steady movement of products among the quadrants as they progress in their life cycles.

 Templates and examples

-Additional BCG matrix templates and guidelines can be found here:
+Additional BCG matrix templates and guidelines are available here:

-Additional reporting by Katherine Arline and Chad Brooks.
+Additional reporting by Katherine Arline and Karina Fabian.
 Some source interviews were conducted for a previous version of this article.